lientruong/sample-laravel/README.md

 Both the central application and tenant application has basic authentication implemented as well as sample front-end content to distinguish between the central and tenant application.
-To log into the central application, use user a@a.com and password abc.
+To log into the central application, click on any one  of the buttons and use user a@a.com and password abc.
 To log into the tenant application, use t@t.com and password abc.

 Files: